lrpsantiago/fsess/README.md

 ### Version 8.0.0

-This is the standard script that all cars racing on FSE should be using on Season 7 and it features:
+This is the standard script that all cars racing on FSE should be using on Season 8 and it features:
 - Pit Limiter
 - Drag Reduction System (DRS)
 - Energy Recovery System (ERS)
 - Onboard Race Information
 - Tire Degradation
-- Race Flags Effects
+- Race Flags Effects (Yellow, Red)
 - Drafting System

 ## How to Setup
 1. Place a Programmable Block on your car;
 2. Place a Light Panel or a Transparent LCD at the back of your car, then create group with it called "Brakelight";
+3. Place a Sensor bellow the tip of your car (facing down and the top of the sensor should be pointing forward the car), then name it "Drafting Sensor";
-3. Optionally, if your programmable block is not visible from the cockpit, you can place a LCD to show onboard information, name it "Driver LCD";
+4. Optionally, if your programmable block is not visible from the cockpit, you can place a LCD to show onboard information, name it "Driver LCD";
-4. Open the Control Panel, look for your Programmable Block, click on the "Edit" button, then copy and paste the script;
+5. Open the Control Panel, look for your Programmable Block, click on the "Edit" button, then copy and paste the script;
-5. Make sure to set the following variables according to your needs:
+6. Make sure to set the following variables according to your needs:
    - DRIVER_NAME => Replace "Guest" to "Your Name"
    - DRIVER_NUMBER => Set a number of your preference from 0 to 99, make sure no other driver uses it.
    - DEFAULT_SUSPENSION_STRENGTH => Set the strength percentage you use on your car suspensions, remember to put an "f" at the end of the number, e.g.: 6.32f;
-6. Most of times you won't change the following variables, but optionally you can set:
+7. Most of times you won't change the following variables, but optionally you can set:
    - DEFAULT_SUSPENSION_POWER => Set the power percentage you use on your car suspensions, remember to put an "f" at the end of the number;
-   - DEFAULT_SUSPENSION_SPEED_LIMIT => Set the top speed you use on your car suspensions, remember to put an "f" at the end of the number;
-7. If you want to see onboard race information (Current Lap, Position, Lap Time, Tire Wear), you must have an Antenna on your car.
+8. If you want to see onboard race information (Current Lap, Position, Lap Time, Tire Wear), you must have an Antenna on your car.
-8. Once you have set the values, click on "Check Code" button, a success message should pop-up (if not, repeat the previous steps);
+9. Once you have set the values, click on "Check Code" button, a success message should pop-up (if not, repeat the previous steps);
-9. After closing the pop-up, click on "OK" on the Editor;
+10. After closing the pop-up, click on "OK" on the Editor;
-10. Setup the arguments to the Programmable Block on your car's hotbar, so you can execute commands for your cockpit, then you're ready to race.
+11. Setup the arguments to the Programmable Block on your car's hotbar, so you can execute commands for your cockpit, then you're ready to race.

 **Note: After setting this up, your grid name will change to the standardized name "DRIVER_NUMBER-DRIVER_NAME", e.g.: "21-Cratera".**